-- (f) Maintain continuous and effective professional liability insurance coverage with an insurance company licensed and qualified to do business in Kentucky with no gaps in coverage and limits no less than \$1 million per occurrence and \$3 million annual aggregate or such other higher limits as may be required by the UK HealthCare Risk Management Committee or maintain continuous coverage under the University of Kentucky Self-Insured Professional Liability Program. - 3.2.2 Unless otherwise provided in these Bylaws, Practitioners who wish to be members of the Medical Staff or exercise clinical privileges at either Hospital must maintain their residences and offices close enough to the applicable Hospital to provide continuous care to their patients.
-Locations which are "close enough" to the Hospital to satisfy this requirement may vary depending upon the Practitioner's specialty, Medical Staff category, and clinical privileges granted. - 3.2.3 No person shall be automatically entitled to Medical Staff membership or to the exercise of clinical privileges merely because he/she is licensed to practice, is a member of any professional organization, is certified by any board, or had or has medical staff membership or clinical privileges in any hospital or any other healthcare facility or provider. - 3.2.4 Neither Medical Staff membership nor the granting of clinical privileges shall be denied on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, gender, sexual orientation, marital status, age or disability, service in the armed forces or any other reason prohibited by law.
-14 - 3.2.5 No Practitioner shall be appointed to the Medical Staff or granted clinical privileges if the Hospital where such clinical privileges will be exercised is unable to provide adequate facilities and supportive services for such Practitioner and his/her patients. - 3.2.6 No Practitioner shall be eligible or qualified for Medical Staff membership who: - (a) is listed as an "excluded provider" on either the OIG Sanction Report or the GSA List, or - (b) does not participate in the federally funded health care programs, including Medicare and Medicaid, or - (c) has been convicted or has pled guilty or nolo contendere to any felony within the immediate past 10 years or to any felony or misdemeanor at any time involving (i) the practice of such Practitioner's profession or the delivery of health care services,

-(ii) controlled substances, (iii) illegal drugs, (iv) Medicare, Medicaid, or insurance fraud or abuse, (v) violence against another, or (vi) moral turpitude.
+- 3.2.3 No person shall be automatically entitled to Medical Staff membership or to the exercise of clinical privileges merely because he/she is licensed to practice, is a member of any professional organization, is certified by any board, or had or has medical staff membership or clinical privileges in any hospital or any other healthcare facility or provider. - 3.2.4 Neither Medical Staff membership nor the granting of clinical privileges shall be denied on the basis of race, color, ethnic origin, national origin, creed, religion, political belief, gender, sexual orientation, marital status, age or disability, service in the armed forces or any other reason prohibited by law.15 - 3.2.5 No Practitioner shall be appointed to the Medical Staff or granted clinical privileges if the Hospital where such clinical privileges will be exercised is unable to provide adequate facilities and supportive services for such Practitioner and his/her patients. - 3.2.6 No Practitioner shall be eligible or qualified for Medical Staff membership who: - (a) is listed as an "excluded provider" on either the OIG Sanction Report or the GSA List, or - (b) does not participate in the federally funded health care programs, including Medicare and Medicaid, or - (c) has been convicted or has pled guilty or nolo contendere to any felony within the immediate past 10 years or to any felony or misdemeanor at any time involving (i) the practice of such Practitioner's profession or the delivery of health care services, (ii) controlled substances, (iii) illegal drugs, (iv) Medicare, Medicaid, or insurance fraud or abuse, (v) violence against another, or (vi) moral turpitude.